Manuel Garcia-Orozco

 Area

-Garcia-Orozco is a Ph.D.
-Candidate in Ethnomusicology at Columbia University.
-His dissertation investigates bullerengue music as an aural practice, tradition, and social space through which cantadoras (Afro-descendant elderly women singers) construct and preserve knowledge, memory, and affect despite multiple oppressions in Caribbean Colombia.
+Garcia-Orozco holds a PhD in Ethnomusicology from Columbia University, where he teaches core classes.
+His dissertation investigates bullerengue music as an aural practice, tradition, and social space through which cantadoras (Afro-descendant elderly women singers) construct and preserve knowledge, memory, and affect, despite multiple oppressions in Caribbean Colombia.
 He has authored two books in Spanish and the digital educational platform Bullerengue.com.
-Garcia-Orozco has presented his research at the Society for Ethnomusicology and various universities in Colombia and the United States.